itzalak/furnace/docs/NOTES.md

     - unknown impact on steam
     - open drivers will allow me to keep using ly
     - probably don't need supergfxctl
-- nvidia-open might not work with the LTS kernel
 - I am starting to think asusctl is not reasonable or valuable, optionally there is rog-daemon, still unsure
     - <https://aur.archlinux.org/packages/rog-daemon>